Piano Sonata No. 18 (Mozart): Movements

 As was typical of the time, the work is in three movements, in a standard fast, slow, fast order:

 I. Allegro

-The first movement is in sonata form and begins with both hands in unison, followed by some trills and a repeat in E minor.
+In D major, the first movement is in sonata form and begins with both hands in unison, followed by some trills and a repeat in E minor.
 This material is used and varied for the first theme, finally cadencing to the dominant, where the second theme provides a more graceful contrast to the grandness of the first.
 The development section includes many different keys, but starts in the dominant, using counterpoint and harmonic imbalance and exploration.
 This gives a feeling of tension, which is then resolved before returning to the recapitulation in the home key.
 Tension and release was a key aspect of the classical era, as it provided composers with a chance to interrupt cadences and draw out tension in order to create an exciting piece.
 It also helped to extend melodies as a new theme could be made after the release, as is shown in this movement.